pawel80/IaC-SDWAN-deployment/README.md

-# IaC-SDWAN-deployment
+# IaC-SD-WAN-deployment
-Purpose of this LAB is to demonstrate how the IaC SDWAN solution could be build with the use of Terrafrom and Github workflows (pipelines).
+Purpose of this LAB is to demonstrate how the IaC SD-WAN solution could be build with the use of Terrafrom and Github workflows (pipelines).

 Networks:
 - Internet for Github <-> self-hosted runner communication